 When these roots are consumed, these life-giving nutrients are transferred, helping to both cleanse and nourish the bloodstream and related organs.

 He was actually published in the 1933 edition of the Guinness Book of World Records as the world's oldest living man (1678-1930), but since then this claim as been retracted as myth.
-However this story, as well as many others, represent the traditionally recognized notion of Taoists living well beyond what we think is humanly possible is due, in part, to the consumption of these tonic herbs.
+However, this story, as well as many others, represent the traditionally recognized notion of Taoists living well beyond what we think is humanly possible.
+This is believed to be due, in part, to the regular consumption of tonic herbs, like he shou wu.